Qatar riot police push back crowds at World Cup fan zone - WHIZ News

 He said he saw people pushing and shoving, and women crying.

 “My family is inside.
 I cannot enter to see them anymore.
-I don’t know what to do,” he said.
+I don’t know what to do,” he said, calling the organization “not very good.”

 Luis Reyes, a Mexican-American living in Los Angeles, likened the crush to scenes a few weeks ago in South Korea that killed more than 150.